yangju99/MixFL/README.md

-## 📄 MixFL: Fault Localization with Mixture of Language Models for Code Embeddings
+## 📄 MixFL: Adaptive Mixing of Embeddings from Multiple Code Language Models for Fault Localization

-This is the online repository for the FSE 2026 submission, **"MixFL: Fault Localization with Mixture of Language Models for Code Embeddings"**.
+This is the online repository for 19th IEEE International Conference on Software Testing, Verification and Validation (ICST) 2026 accepted paper, **"Adaptive Mixing of Embeddings from Multiple
+Code Language Models for Fault Localization"**.

 ### 🖼️ Overview Image